MattDavies/mattdavies.github.io/_posts/2016-11-14-react-native-getting-started.md

 3. Automated testing - setting our level of release confidence
 4. Plugins - maximising value and avoiding pitfalls
 5. Styling your app without the frustration
+6. Debugging, logging and avoiding some common issues
-6. Code Push - rapidly pushing out most updates without binary changes
+7. Code Push - rapidly pushing out most updates without binary changes
-7. Fastlane - automating certificates and provisioning profiles
+8. Fastlane - automating certificates and provisioning profiles
-8. Fastlane - automatically pushing binaries to the App and Play Store
+9. Fastlane - automatically pushing binaries to the App and Play Store
-9. Pulling it all together - Continuous Delivery
+10. Pulling it all together - Continuous Delivery

 ----------